Do you Know What Your Net Worth is?

 – Consolidate your superannuation and start contributing an amount from your pre-tax income.

-– Invest in shares, property and businesses to increase your income
+– Invest in shares, property and businesses to increase your income but know your risk

 – Renovate if the property market is good and it will add value